Dekita/palworld-modconfig-devhelp/guides/mcm/mcm-setup.md

 ## For LUA Mods
-You can include a lua library such as [json.lua](https://github.com/rxi/json.lua) to parse handle your mods json configuraiton file.
+You can include a lua library, such as [json.lua](https://github.com/rxi/json.lua), within your lua mod files to parse and handle your mods json configuration file. :)

 # Extra